 If you have a water-sealed fermenting crackpot, here is how to use it.

-In this video, we show an example of water brine fermentation.
+In this video, we demonstrate water brine fermentation.
 We are making dilly carrots.
+If you can’t see the video, go here.

 We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for more yummy recipes.